Samuel-EA/bsale_test_api/README.md

 All requests are made using JSON format
 Please use -H "Auth-Key: bd1cf60a-d96e-417e-8a66-ceade5d684b9" in every request in order to get authorization to consume API

+This repository has two branches use dev to coding new and risky code, never touch main juste sent pull request when dev is stable to merge changes

 ## Get all products

 Enpoint that fetch all products in table with pagination